FreeAndFair/ColoradoRLA/docs/26_export_manual.md

-min_margin | Integer | The smallest margin between any winner and any loser county_ballot_card_count | Integer | The number of ballot cards recorded in the given County in the election (including cards that do not contain the contest in question) contest_ballot_card_count | Integer | The number of ballot cards recorded in the given County that contain the contest in question gamma | Number | Error inflation factor defined in Stark's paper, Super-simple simultaneous single-ballot risk-limiting audits, which is cited in Lindeman and Stark's paper, A Gentle Introduction to Risk Limiting Audits, which is cited in Rule 25.2.2(j))
+min_margin | Integer | The smallest margin between any winner and any loser county_ballot_card_count | Integer | The number of ballot cards recorded in the given County in the election (including cards that do not contain the contest in question) contest_ballot_card_count | Integer | The number of ballot cards recorded in the given County that contain the contest in question risk_limit | Number | The risk limit, as a fraction gamma | Number | Error inflation factor defined in Stark's paper, Super-simple simultaneous single-ballot risk-limiting audits, which is cited in Lindeman and Stark's paper, A Gentle Introduction to Risk Limiting Audits, which is cited in Rule 25.2.2(j))